alphacep/vosk-api/README.md

 ## Python installation from Pypi

 The easiest way to install vosk api is with pip.
 You do not have to compile anything.

-We currently support only Linux on x86_64 and Raspberry Pi.
-Other systems (windows, mac) will come soon.
+We currently support the following platforms:

+  * Linux on x86_64
+  * Raspbian on Raspberry Pi
+  * Linux on arm64
+  * OSX
+  * Windows (will be fully supported soon).

-Make sure you have newer pip and python:
+Make sure you have newer pip and python3:

-  * Python version >= 3.4
+  * Python version >= 3.5
   * pip version >= 19.0

 Uprade python and pip if needed.
-Then install vosk on Linux with a simple command
+Then install vosk on Linux/Mac with a simple command

 ```
 pip3 install vosk
 ```

 Please note that some platforms are not fully supported by pip, for example you have install on arm64 from released wheels:

 ```
 pip3 install https://github.com/alphacep/vosk-api/releases/download/0.3.7/vosk-0.3.7-cp37-cp37m-linux_aarch64.whl
 ```

-Also please note that vosk requires libgfortran which might be missing, you might need to install it package manager.
+Also please note that Vosk requires libgfortran on some Linux builds which might be missing, you might need to install libgfortran with a package manager.

 ## Websocket Server and GRPC server